neighbor-bear/fceux-for-retrogame/readme.md

 #### 21 July 2021

-  - Fixed save settings per game that was not working since introduction of authomatic selection of video region.
+  - Fixed a bug in the automatic video region change that caused the save settings per game to not work.
   - RetroFW: Add Start+Select combo to open menu.
 Configurable in Control option. (taken from pingflood's RetroFW port).
   - RetroFW.
 Add ipk build for RetroFW 1 devices.
   - OpenDingux: For hardware scaling in OpenDingux 2014 (stock firmware or Rogue), the full screen is forced by disabling the aspect ratio